Backbase/golden-sample-app/drupal-spec/README.md

-# Wordpress Open API specs
+# Drupal Open API specs

-Defines both the client and service api for the Wordpress presentation service.
+Defines both the client and service api for the Drupal presentation service.

 ## How to run it locally for testing
-This spec defines the api of the Wordpress open api service.
+This spec defines the api of the Drupal open api service.
 It does not run by itself. **This spec depends on other specs fetched via Maven (those that refers to lib/something), so before you start editing you should build with Maven first (`mvn clean package`).**